LANSING, Mich. (WLNS)— Throughout the month of March, 6 News is dedicating time each day to the topic of “Mental Health”.

 As the COVID-19 pandemic continues its grip on the world, the need for mental health support is at an all-time high.

-We’re bringing the conversation about mental health to the palm of your hands.
+We’re bringing the conversation to the palm of your hands.
 In the video above, hear from a panel of experts, who have difficult conversations, and make it their life’s work to advocate for those in need of assistance.

 Panelists will include:

 - Karen Gallagher, Owner of The Wellness Institute of Michigan